 Rear-end collisions typically occur because a driver is following too closely behind the driver in front of them, which is also known as “tailgating.”
 However, this is just one cause.
 Some additional causes may include:

 Rear-end collisions can cause several injuries.
 While occupants of both vehicles can sustain injuries, problems are more common for the vehicle at the front of the crash, because the driver and passengers don’t have the ability to prepare for the crash.
-Sometimes, additional cars are also affected, as the first vehicle struck is pushed into the vehicles in front of it, causing a multi-car accident.
+Sometimes, additional cars are also affected, as the first vehicle struck is pushed into the vehicles in front of it, This can lead to a multi-car accident, and in such situations, it’s often advisable to consult with a multi-car accident lawyer to navigate the complexities.
 Regardless of the number of vehicles impacted, some of the most common injuries include:

 When a vehicle is struck from the rear, it can cause significant trauma to passengers and the driver.
 A rear-end collision propels the vehicle forward quickly, but seat belts prevent the occupants from flying through the windshield with this sudden force.
 While this is good, because it prevents catastrophic injury, it can also cause the head to move forward violently, then snap back.
 This is whiplash, a condition that causes the neck and shoulders to become stiff.
 If left untreated, chronic neck pain and headaches are common.

 In addition to trauma to the head and neck, a rear-end collision can cause trauma to the spine.
 Stress on the spine and the disks during a crash leads to disk herniation.
+Anyone facing these complications should consider seeking guidance from a spinal cord injury lawyer.
 The ongoing pain and soreness can significantly impact quality of life and an individual’s ability to work after a crash.